bezawitalemyimer/Data-warehouse-tech-stack/README.md

 - Transformation on data using DBT using the data as a source and saving the data as table/view and stored the processed and transformed data on the data warehouse.
 - Finalize with visualization of the data warehouse using Redshift by consuming the data from the warehouse to make perspicacious visualization

+## Technologies
+-   [Data warehouse](https://g.co/kgs/UCz1nE): To  used for reporting and data analysis and is considered a core component of business intelligence.
+  -   [Apache Airflow](https://airflow.apache.org/docs/apache-airflow/stable/installation.html): To create,ocherstrate and monitor data workflows
+  - [PostgreSQL](https://g.co/kgs/mvNNFY):For Database management system emphasizing extensibility and SQL compliance
+  - [Redash:](https://redash.io/):To Build a version control script system by hitting the API, download the queries and built an automated git storage process